gbinal/p-o-d.github.com/faq.md

 ## Public Data Listing

-### What is the value to the government to place metadata at agency.gov/data?
+### What is the value to the government in placing metadata at agency.gov/data?

 Having the metadata available at the agency level provides agencies with a self-managed publishing capability.
 In addition, having the metadata in a machine-readable format opens the possibility that major search engines will index these metadata in a manner similar to site maps and allow the public to discover public data across the government using a search tool of their choice.